Quantum Action-Dependent Channels: Notation and Basic Definitions

-This operation has the properties of a quantum channel and projects $B$ onto a block-diagonal structure dictated by the eigenspaces of $A$ (see Figure~\ref{fig:pinching}).
+This operation has the properties of a quantum channel and projects $B$ onto a block-diagonal structure dictated by the eigenspaces of $A$.
 One of the properties of the pinching map is that the resulting operator, $\mathcal{E}_A(B)$, always commutes with $A$, i.e., $[A, \mcE_A(B)] = 0$.
-Another key property of pinching map is the pinching inequality.
-Let $\nu_A$ be the number of nonnegative distinct eigenvalue of $A$, then:
+Another key property of a pinching map is the pinching inequality.
+Let $\nu_A$ be the number of distinct nonnegative eigenvalues of $A$, then:

 \item \textbf{Fidelity}: For $\rho, \sigma \in \mathscr{D}(\mathcal{H})$,

 \item \textbf{Purified Distance}: For $\rho, \sigma \in \mathscr{D}(\mathcal{H})$,